25 Oldest Cities in Europe

 Considering how often Greece appears on this list, it should come as no surprise that one of the oldest cities in Europe is the country's capital.

 Mycenaean Greece's ancient cultural and economic powerhouse has a history that captivates.
-This past is evident in its excellent collection of ruins, including the Acropolis of Athens, constructed in 4th century BC.
+This past is evident in its excellent collection of ruins, including the Acropolis of Athens, constructed in fourth century B.C.
 (The Acropolis was the heart of Athens and means "the highest point in the city.")

-The city is much older than these remains reveal, however, with evidence of man dating back to 11th and 7 millennia BC.
+The city is much older than these remains reveal, however, with evidence of man dating back to 11th and seventh millennia B.C.

 Athens Today